rainydew/ssh-lite/README.md

 An easy encapsulation for paramiko library which contains only common operations, useful for automatic test and CI/CD deploy.

 Updates:

+* Version 1.8 supports python2 code for old projects.
-* Version 1.7 is a bugfix version that fixes bugs in doc and lower the chance of messy code (bc multi bytes character splits into different segments)
+* Version 1.7 is a bugfix version that fixes bugs in doc and lower the chance of messy code (bc multi bytes character splits into different segments).
 * Version 1.5 is a bugfix version that handles possible *UnicodeEncodeError* of terminal output when using an actually bytesIO terminal as *debug_file* (i.e. stdout).
 * Version 1.4 is an enhance version that supports debug info redirection and expect-fail-assertion.
 * Version 1.2 is a bugfix version that supports servers without SFTP service (e.g. Gateway Servers).